dbcfd/MarketMood/README.markdown

-## Markit API Test

-Test of the Markit API.

-Current supported methods:

-/api/company - retrieves all companies currently in clone database
+## Market Mood

+Tool to examine market mood

+/api/company

- * GET - retreival
+ * GET - retrieval

-/api/company/:symbol - retrieves information about a company with symbol

- * GET - retrieval, if no company in clone, will look at markit database
+  * retrieve all companies in database
  * PUT - creation
   * content has json - create from json

-  * content is empty - create from markit lookup
+/api/company/:id

+ * GET - retrieval using identifier
+ * POST - update company information
+  * content has json to update company
- * DELETE - delete from clone database
+ * DELETE - delete using identifier

-/api/company/name=:name - retrieves information about all companies with name information matching
+/api/company/:id/analysis

- * GET - retrieval, if no companies in clone, look at markit
+ * GET - retrieve current analysis information

-/api/company/:symbol/SeriesData?start=:start+end=:end
+  * PUT - start analyzing information about a company
+  * content has json to describe how to analyze (see analysis)
+ * PUT - update analysis settings
+  * content has json to describe how to analyze (see analysis)
+ * DELETE - stop analysis for company

+/api/company/:id/notification/:email
- * GET - retrieve time series information (not implemented)
+ * GET - retrieve email settings email in notification list
+ * PUT - add an e-mail to notification list for company
+  * content has json to describe notification settings (see notification)
+ * POST - update notification settings
+  * content has json to describe notification settings (see notification)
+ * DELETE - remove email for notification list

+## Company information
+Describes parameters for updating company information

+## Analysis
+Describes parameters for starting a stock analysis

+## Notification
+Describes parameters for receiving notification about company